oxjoe/oxjoe.github.io/README.md

 # My Website
-Created with HTML, CSS, and Bootstrap.
+Developed with HTML, CSS, and Bootstrap.

 Used Font Awesome.